Uverworld: 2006–2008: Timeless, Bugright and Proglution

 On January 25, 2006, the band's third single "Just Melody" ended up at number-seventeen on the Oricon charts.
 Three weeks later Uverworld's first album Timeless was released, breaking the Top 10 at number-five and selling 60,000 copies.
 Seika made a brief return during this album, playing saxophone for track 5, "Yasashisa no Shizuku" (優しさの雫).
 After a three-month break, Uverworld released "Colors of the Heart" as the third opening theme for Blood+, an anime series based on the animated movie, Blood: The Last Vampire.
 The single debuted at number-three and was the highest position any of Uverworld's singles had reached up to that time.

 Their fifth single, entitled "Shamrock", was released on August 2, 2006, and was used as the ending theme for the drama Dance Drill, a show about a group of girls who aspire to become cheerleaders.
 Uverworld's sixth single was released on November 15, 2006, entitled "Kimi no Suki na Uta", the song was used as the theme song for the TBS TV show Koi Suru Hanikami! or Honey Coming! from the broadcast of October until December.
 It reached number two on the Oricon charts, which was the second highest place for an Uverworld single so far until it fell off of the charts three and a half weeks later.
 It sold around 79,659 copies according to the Oricon sales charts.

 On February 21, 2007, Uverworld released their second album titled Bugright.
 It featured the singles Uverworld had released after Timeless.
 "Nagare, Kūkyo, This Word" (～流れ・空虚・This Word～) was included in the tribute soundtrack titled as The Songs for Death Note The Movie: The Last Name Tribute for Death Note.
 On March 6, 2007, the band was also part of an event called 'We Love Music Vol.2' held in the Shibuya-AX where Uverworld performed against Sid.

-The band's third album, titled Proglution, was released on January 16, 2008 and contain full eighteen tracks.
-The album also contain their singles "Ukiyo Crossing" (浮世Crossing), "Endscape" and "Shaka Beach: Laka Laka La" (シャカビーチ~Laka Laka La~).
+The band's third album, titled Proglution, was released on January 16, 2008, and contains a full eighteen tracks.
+The album also contains their singles "Ukiyo Crossing" (浮世Crossing), "Endscape" and "Shaka Beach: Laka Laka La" (シャカビーチ~Laka Laka La~).
 The album was released in a CD-only version and a limited edition that includes an extra DVD.
 Proglution sold over 150,000 copies.
-June 11, 2008 saw the release of the single "Gekidō/Just Break the Limit!".
+June 11, 2008, saw the release of the single "Gekidō/Just Break the Limit!".
 "Gekidō" was used as the fourth opening theme of the anime series D.Gray-man while the song "Just Break the Limit!" was used as a support song for Pocari Sweat's CM.
 Two more singles were released in 2008, "Koishikute" (恋いしくて) and "Hakanaku mo Towa no Kanashi" (儚くも永久のカナシ).
 "Hakanaku mo Towa no Kanashi" was used as the opening for the second season of the Mobile Suit Gundam 00 anime.
 The single became the band's first number-one single on Oricon, with approximately 181,784 copies sold.
 The single has since gone on to become the highest selling single from the band.